 Providing risk management and alcohol education is an extremely important aspect of helping our members make solid decisions.
 Chi Omega’s approach to alcohol education is a matter of health and safety for the entire duration of a woman’s life.

-Every Chi Omega collegiate member participates in an age-targeted online risk management training annually.
-Freshman and sophomore Chi Omegas participate in GreekLifeEdu, an interactive online program focused on alcohol, hazing, and sexual violence.
-This program utilizes a values-based approach and also includes information about Chi Omega’s rules and policies.
+Every Chi Omega collegiate member participates in online risk management training annually.
+These course modules include interactive online learning focused on alcohol, drugs, hazing, sexual violence, and bystander intervention.
+This program also includes information about Chi Omega’s rules and policies.

 As part of Chi Omega’s Risk Management Education Toolkit, Mock Trials teach chapter members, officers, and advisors about the potential legal consequences of members failing to follow the rules or chapters failing to enforce violations of risk management protocols.
 This eye-opening and transformative program is presented to select chapters annually by Chi Omegas who are licensed attorneys.

 The Greek Anti-Hazing Hotline, established in 2007 by a consortium of national fraternities and sororities, is currently sponsored by 47 national and international Greek organizations.

 The Hotline provides an anonymous telephone line for anyone to report a suspected or recent hazing incident to one number 1-888-NOT-HAZE (1-888-668-4293) that accepts calls 24 hours a day.
 The Hotline connects to a dedicated voice mailbox at Manley Burke, LPA.
 The calls are automatically saved as audio files that are then transmitted by e-mail to the headquarters of the fraternity or sorority named in the report.
 This is true whether or not the reports are about one of the sponsors or another organization.
 In some instances, reports are about athletic teams, bands or clubs.
 When those calls are received, the institution where the organization is located is contacted.